scratchrealm/solopup-example-project/README.md

 ---

-Store the .ogv video file in kachery and update `config.yml` for the dataset using the following command.
+Store the .ogv video file in kachery and update `config.yml` for the dataset using the following command from the project root directory

 ```bash
 python scripts/upload_video.py datasets/dataset1